 Or, as David Tait, Executive Chairman at rival low-cost airline, Flair put it, “If Westjet had stuck to its knitting, it wouldn’t have needed a sort of rear-end game of Swoop, and it would have made it much more difficult for someone like ourselves to come into the market, because they owned it.”

-While Westjet does not release Swoop’s results separately, they are included in the company’s overall financial picture, which saw a 33% profit growth in the first three months of 2019 over the same period a year ago.
+While Westjet does not release Swoop’s results separately, they are included in the company’s overall financial picture.
+The company saw a 33% profit growth in the first three months of 2019 over the same period a year ago.

 Sims says Swoop’s passengers are not people who would typically fly on Westjet; they tend to be millennials or older people travelling on a budget.
-Swoop has also stayed away from Westjet’s three hubs in Calgary, Toronto, and Vancouver, offering instead a parallel network centred on Abbotsford, Edmonton, and Hamilton, Ontario.
+Swoop has also stayed away from Westjet’s three hubs in Calgary, Toronto, and Vancouver.
+Instead, it offers a parallel network centred on Abbotsford, Edmonton, and Hamilton, Ontario.

 “One of the key roles that Swoop plays is to stimulate new traffic, and to repatriate the Canadian traffic that was fleeing south of the border to places like Buffalo and Bellingham on U.S. carriers,” said Sims.

-But not enough people were choosing to fill the company’s six Boeing 737-800s through the fall and winter for upper management’s taste (a seventh is expected later this month).
+But not enough people were choosing to fill the company’s six Boeing 737-800s through the fall and winter for upper management’s taste.
+A seventh aircraft is expected later this month).

 “The impact of lower fares stimulating domestic traffic through the winter season at the ULCC end is a reasonably significant challenge,” said Sims.

 To boost its fortunes, Swoop has turned away from the simplest business model – selling tickets on its own website.
-It is now listed on Skyscanner and Google Flights, adding complexity to the airline’s business dealings, but at the same time, boosting sales.
+It is now listed on Skyscanner and Google Flights.
+That adds complexity to the airline’s business dealings, but at the same time, boosting sales.

 The risk is if the business becomes too complex, costs start to rise, and low costs are one of Swoop’s strong points.